Aierlanta/Self-Discipline-PWA/.codelf/project.md

 > A Progressive Web Application (PWA) built with Deno and Fresh for tracking personal habits like sleep, exercise, and study.

-> The main purpose is to provide a simple, modern, and customizable interface for users to log and visualize their self-discipline efforts through heatmaps and summaries.
+> The main purpose is to provide a simple, modern, and customizable interface for users to log and visualize their self-discipline efforts through heatmaps, daily summaries, and detailed lists.

 > Project Status: Core features implemented.
 Global settings functional.
-Basic PWA capabilities (manifest, service worker for offline caching) added.
-Theme switching flicker addressed.
+Basic PWA capabilities added.
+Homepage dashboard refactored to display daily summary charts within their respective heatmap sections.

 > Project Team: Roo (AI Engineer) and User